gvwilson/thirdbit/src/fiction/in-heck/index.md

 Behind them both stood a tiger with a black patch over one eye, his hands raised as if to play dodgeball.
-She wore a dark green jacket with black collar and cuffs that matched the rabbit's and the camouflage on the mulebot.
+He wore a dark green jacket with black collar and cuffs that matched the rabbit's and the camouflage on the mulebot.